Obituaries for the week of November 8, 2017

 Mrs. Killam is survived by her parents, Harry T. and Ann Killam of Flomaton; one sister, Jennifer Ann Killam of Flomaton; her friend and mentor, Mrs. Anise Bell; special cousin, Hayes Browning, the brother she never had and numerous uncles, aunts, cousins other relatives and many friends.

-Graveside services will be held Friday, November 3, 2017 at 10 a.m. at Poplar Dell Cemetery with Bro.
+Graveside services were held Friday, November 3, 2017 at 10 a.m. at Poplar Dell Cemetery with Bro.
 Ronnie Macks officiating.

 Petty-Eastside Chapel Funeral Homes, LLC in charge of all arrangements, Atmore, Ala.